jenkins-infra/jenkins-contribution-stats/docs/honored-contributor.md

 ### New CLI command

 - command: `honored`
+- required parameter: `YYYY-MM` (month to use to pick the honored user from.)
 - options
    - `--data_dir`: directory where the consolidated files are stored.
 We will be looking for `pr_per_submitter-YYYY-MM.csv`
    - `--output`: where the resulting file will be written (default: `[data_dir]/honored_contributor.csv`)
-   - `--month` : month to use to pick the honored user from.

 ### Workflow

-- get the month to use as reference
+- check the required month parameter
-   - use `--month` parameter
-   - if no month is specified, compute it => month before the current one
+- check existence of the data directory
 - compute the correct input filename (`pr_per_submitter-YYYY-MM.csv`)
 - fail if the file does not exist else open the file
 - validate that it has the correct format (CSV and column names)